How to relieve stress in 2020? The ultimate guide

 Physical activity is therefore a positive stress, an “eustress” that will improve the functioning of your body.

-But beware !
 There is a big difference between intelligent physical activity and intense sport.

 Rather than follow the famous quote “no pain no gain”, Stress.app will teach you the philosophy of “no pain max gain”.